Spring is on its way.

 Since some of you may be wondering about shopping for Passover, I thought I’d pass along some basic tips.
 I hope that some readers will add their tips to the comments, too.

 2. BUY KOSHER WINE EARLY – If you are hosting a seder, or if you are taking a bottle of KforP wine as a table gift to a seder, pick up your wine early.
 As with the matzah, it is a commandment to serve it or grape juice at the seder.
-Particularly if you crave “nice” kosher wine (not the cough syrup some of us traditionalists insist on buying) it may be hard to find in the days immediately before Passover.
+Particularly if you crave “nice” kosher wine (not the cough syrupy stuff some find nostalgic) it may be hard to find in the days immediately before Passover.

 3. DON’T GET CRAZY – If you shop in a Jewish store or in a city with lots of Jews, you may find the wild variety of processed KforP food pretty dazzling.
-Particularly if you are a newcomer to the Jewish world, you may either be dumfounded or you may feel like you need “one of each.”
+Particularly if you are a newcomer to the Jewish world, you may feel paralyzed by the choices or you may feel like you need “one of each.”
 Stop right there: step AWAY from the shopping cart!
 All that stuff is still processed food and most of it is not particularly nutritious.
-If there’s something a family member particularly loves, of course that’s different.
+If there’s something a family member loves, of course that’s different.
 But truly, you don’t need to break the bank buying lots of mixes and faux-cornflakes.
-Passover is a great time to improve our diets by eating lots of fresh fruits and veggies, most of which are automatically kosher for Passover.
+Passover is a great time to eat lots of the fresh fruits and veggies appearing in spring, most of which are automatically kosher for Passover.
 If you enjoy cooking, get a Passover cookbook and get the ingredients you need for some interesting-sounding dishes.

 Speaking of “Don’t Get Crazy,” if you are feeling confused or crazed when you think about Passover cleaning, I wrote an essay a while back that may help: Cleaning for Passover: Begin in Egypt.